Harvard Radcliffe Institute Public Art Competition

 Harvard Radcliffe Institute welcomes proposals from a broad range of perspectives.
 Areas of special interest include cross-disciplinary and engaged scholarship and work that relates to pressing social issues and/or seeks to actively engage audiences beyond academia.

 We welcome proposals that connect the arts with the Institute’s focus areas in climate change, with a focus on climate justice; law, education, and justice; and legacies of slavery.

 Proposals that reflect Radcliffe’s unique history and institutional legacy; that center on women, gender, and society; or that draw on the Schlesinger Library’s collections, are also of strong interest to the review committee.

-For full information about competition guidelines, site and installation, budget, eligibility, learning opportunities, review process, and timeline, see the full competition brief.
-Once you have reviewed the material, if you have additional questions please contact Meg Rotzel, curator of exhibitions at the Harvard Radcliffe Institute (email@example.com).
+For full information about competition guidelines, site and installation, budget, eligibility, learning opportunities, review process, and timeline, see the full competition brief and site plans.
+Once you have reviewed the material, if you have additional questions please contact Meg Rotzel, curator of exhibitions at the Harvard Radcliffe Institute (firstname.lastname@example.org).

 - Two design views of the proposed installation, viewable on one slide and uploaded as a single PDF

 - A written description of the design vision (up to 500 words) that includes the design title.
 A detailed plan for taking the project from vision to reality (up to 500 words)